Jaydieboy/Jaydieboy.github.io/README.md

 # Philippines Mission Trip
-Edit every day at before 9 pm
+Edit every day at before 9 pm.
 To keep track of funds